Below is additional guidance and resources designed to help you get the most out of learning in Canvas.

 You are recommended to follow the processes set by IT Services when it comes to login and password management.

-You can see more about the Canvas developer's (Instructure Holdings, inc.) commitment to privacy here.
+You can see more about the Canvas developer's (Instructure Inc.) commitment to privacy here.

 Be assured, we have an Information Governance Office and have completed an Information Governance Risk Review as part of the tenure process for Canvas by Instructure.